seper-sw/Advanced-SMS-Spam-Detection-using-Deep-Complex-Models-and-Sine-Cosine-Algorithm/Readme.md

 That implemention of this is in the sca.py
 ## Result
+1-SCA helped to reduce 4387 features in TF-IDF method & 4358 featuers in BOW method that in each of them we get a good results

 After implementing and executing the necessary steps, the following results were obtained :

 <div align="left">